Don't want the long explanation?

 - Enterprise applications

-And at some point you probably asked yourself:
+At some point you probably asked yourself:

 Why are there two things that look like the same thing?